 However, the two businesses are similar in how they use the process.
 Scrum is used in order to allow teams to be autonomous and self-directing.
 Spotify’s approach allows them to emphasise autonomous and discrete teams that work separately from others.
 Amazon’s use of Scrum is focused on long-term, stable teams.

 In addition, Amazon’s practice focuses on sharing knowledge and driving better understanding through resources like training, email-based communities, and expert coaches.
 For Spotify, the removal of roadblocks is vital for rapid responses, product iterations, and scaling up.

 How Scrum innovates the way you work

 Since products are designed in an iterative and incremental way, teams have a lot of opportunities to test, take feedback into account, and engage in continuous improvement.
-Development team are by design small enough to stay dynamic but sizeable enough to deal with the workloads required for sprints.
+The development team are by design small enough to stay dynamic but sizeable enough to deal with the workloads required for sprints.

-Why the role of Scrum master is pivotal
+Why the role of Scrum Master is pivotal for agile working

-A secondary role of the scrum master is to help others outside of the team understand the usefulness of their interactions of with team.
-This allows outsiders, who are within the organisation, adapt their interactions to best support the scrum team members.
+A secondary role of the Scrum Master is to help others outside of the team understand the usefulness of their interactions of with team members.
+This allows outsiders, who are within the organisation, adapt their interactions to best support the Scrum team members.